-If you financed your home without 20 percent down, you may have had to pay for Private Mortgage Insurance (PMI).
-But if you have been paying off your mortgage for a while now, and you’ve paid off 20 percent of your home, you may not need to pay it anymore.
-Once your loan-to-value ratio (LTV) reaches 80 percent, you can talk to your lender about removing it.
-Check in with them to see if you qualify.
+If you financed your home without 20-percent down, you may have had to pay for Private Mortgage Insurance (PMI).
+But if you’ve been paying on your mortgage for a while now, and you’ve paid off 20 percent of your home, you might not need to pay PMI anymore.
+Once your loan-to-value ratio (LTV) reaches 80 percent, you can talk to your loan officer about removing it.

-There are a few key times in life when refinancing has big advantages:
+There are a few key times in life when refinancing has major advantages:

 - When you plan to move soon.

-- When you see market interest rates change.
+- If you see market interest rates change.

 - When you’ve improved your credit.